Kaluub/forumbot/README.md

     },
 };
 ```

-Other than that, this softwre is still in development.
-If you find any crashes, bugs, or well, anything unintended, please write a issue on GitHub and I will try to get them fixed.
+Other than that, this software is no longer in active development.
+If you find any crashes, bugs, or  anything unintended, please write a issue on GitHub and I can try to get them fixed.